 Despite being the largest organ of the human body, the skin is often taken for granted.
-Dermatologists and skincare experts are often emphasizing towards the Importance of skincare.
+Dermatologists and skincare experts are often emphasizing the Importance of skin care therapy.
 Esthetics is a branch of skincare that deals with the application of various skin treatments to maintain health and vitality.
 These treatments are effective in combating skin problems, such as acne, wrinkles, dull or uneven skin tones.
 Apart from this, it also targets skin conditions, such as dry skin, rosacea, eczema, etc. In this article, we are going to guide you through the different types of Skin Care Therapy along with their benefits.

 Types of Skin Care Therapy

 Estheticians use different skincare therapies for different cosmetic and health purposes.
 Here is a list of the most popular Skin care therapies in today’s market: